blind-oracle/cortex-tenant/README.md

 # During this period after the shutdown command the /alive endpoint will reply with HTTP 503.
 # Set to 0s to disable.
 timeout_shutdown: 10s
+# Max number of parallel incoming HTTP requests to handle
+concurrency: 10

 tenant:
   # Which label to look for the tenant information